DevilsAutumn/Opensource-init/.github/ISSUE_TEMPLATE/UI_enhancement.md

 - [ ] Web with Html,css javascript
 - [ ] Web with React

-**Describe the bug**
+**Describe the Issue**
-A clear and concise description of what the bug is.
+A clear and concise description of how the current UI is bad.

-**Expected behavior**
+**Expected**
-A clear and concise description of what you expected to happen.
+A clear and concise description of how you expect to improve the UI.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.